Custom Software Development

 Custom Software Development is the process of creating and maintaining software to meet an organization’s unique or specific needs that are generally not being met by off-the-shelf software.

 This creates a two-side issue: On one side, off-the-shelf software isn’t robust enough to meet known challenges, so an organization is not as efficient or productive as it could be.
 On the other, new potential capabilities or improved outcomes cannot be realized because you don’t even know what might be possible were it not for the limitations of “stock” software.
 Custom Software solves both problems.

-Custom Software Development can often involve many people, sometimes shifting priorities and often new, innovative approaches.
+Custom Software Development can often involve many people including your own team, perhaps web development designers, our software engineers, with sometimes shifting priorities and often new, innovative approaches.
 The Proof of Concept is essential in crafting new custom solutions.
 As often a simple demonstration or illustration of a more robust final product can calibrate direction, uncover new requirements or demonstrate unforeseen challenges.
-The Proof of Concept strategy helps manage these things more easily (and affordably!) than meeting them head-on in the middle of development.
+The Proof of Concept strategy helps manage these things more easily (and affordably!) than meeting them head-on in the middle of the development stages.
 Read on as we explore real-world scenarios, the multiple ways to think about a Proof of Concept and how it helps ensure success or minimize the ramifications of any failure in the conceptual portion of for your custom project.

 Two Approaches for Proof of Concept